Leadership as the Catalytic Force Behind Workforce Reengagement

 Moving Through Change, in All Shapes, Forms, and Velocities

-The fundamental premise of how change affects an organisation is simple: if employees perceive the change as primarily a gain, or a positive move for the organisation and them personally, the process of moving through change essentially isn’t an issue.
+The fundamental premise of how change affects an organization is simple: if employees perceive the change as primarily a gain, or a positive move for the organization and them personally, the process of moving through change essentially isn’t an issue.
 Even though the change stirs the pot and may create challenges, employees stay engaged.

 On the other hand, if the majority of employees perceive the change as a loss for them personally, disengagement is likely, with employees becoming stuck in the change rather than moving through it.
 They anticipate what they will no longer have as a result of the change.
 Dealing with the complexities and adapting to the changes becomes far more difficult.

-For organisations trying to create and sustain strategic advantage in today’s rapidly changing environment, I find this insight from Richard D’Aveni to be most provocative:
+For organizations trying to create and sustain strategic advantage in today’s rapidly changing environment, I find this insight from Richard D’Aveni to be most provocative: